-A social entrepreneur is a person who possesses a certain social mission which, in one way or the other, is fundamentally related to everything he does.
-For entrepreneurs who launch a startup to generate profit, being successful depends on money; whereas for social entrepreneurs, success depends on social change.
+A social entrepreneur is a person who possesses a certain social mission that, in one way or the other, is fundamentally related to everything he does.
+For entrepreneurs who launch a startup to generate profit, being successful depends on money, whereas for social entrepreneurs, success depends on social change.
 They consider wealth as only a means to achieve a goal.

 There are some essential leadership characteristics that a social entrepreneur must possess in order to make a social entrepreneurship venture successful.
 These characteristics define a successful social entrepreneur.

 Some of them deserve mention here:

 Social entrepreneurs are able to challenge the existing state of something and come up with improved and unique solutions to tackle social or environmental issues.

 Also, they can easily ignore all environmental constraints and do not tie themselves up to any particular ideologies.

 Thus, successful social entrepreneurs have the willingness to break free of established structures.